 POLS 6354 Seminar in Law and Society (American and Public law) - How the values and behavior of society influence the substance and enforcement of the law and also how the law affects the mores and attitudes of society.

-POLS 6356 Seminar in American Constitutional Law (American and Public law) - Study of major Supreme Court decisions interpreting the U.S. Constitution.
+POLS 6356 Seminar in Constitutional Law (American and Public law) - Study of major Supreme Court decisions interpreting the U.S. Constitution.

 POLS 6359 Bibliographic Essay (Masters) - A bibliographic essay of approximately 30 pages on a topic agreed to by instructor and student covering a significant topic of the discipline.